jjmaldonis/obsidian-audio-notes/README.md

 Find the .mp3 file you want to take notes on and move it into your vault.
 You may want to generate a transcript file to allow <strong>Audio Notes</strong> to automatically insert the transcript of the audio (see below).

-Once your .mp3 file is in your vault, create a new note and create an Audio Note by writing a code block like this:
+Once your .mp3 file is in your vault, run the command `Create new Audio Note in new file`.
+After you select your mp3 file, create a new note is created with an Audio Note that looks like this:

     ```audio-note
     audio: assets/276-paul-grahams-essays-part-2-ads.mp3